pafloxy/stabmbqc-game/docs/content/slides/intro-04.md

 We will look into a state $\ket{\mathcal{S},\psi}$ under attack.
 I will provide you the set that generates the stabilizer group $\langle \mathcal{S} \rangle$.

-Charlie will smuggle us :
+Caséf will smuggle us :

-1. Description Bob's attack circuit
+1. Description Briegel's attack circuit

-2. Set of measurements that Bob had asked him too as set, often he can convince Bob to remove certain measurements or do a specific measurement, but not always (spy life .. .you know !)
+2. Set of measurements that Briegel had asked him too as set, often he can convince Briegel to remove certain measurements or do a specific measurement, but not always (spy life .. .you know !)

-3. Even though Charlie can smuggle Bob's attack circuit, the angle of rotations $\theta$ that parameterizing the multi-pauli rotations (like $P(\theta)$ ) will be unavailable to us prior to execution of measurement (Bob keeps them in a secret ledger until Charlie measures them).
+3. Even though Caséf can smuggle Briegel's attack circuit, the angle of rotations $\theta$ that parameterizing the multi-pauli rotations (like $P(\theta)$ ) will be unavailable to us prior to execution of measurement (Briegel keeps them in a secret ledger until Caséf measures them).

 4. So we receive a circuit made of sequence of $\mathrm{CZ}$ gates and $P$ multi-pauli rotations.